sassoftware/sasoptpy/doc/guide/models.rst

    print(new_model)

 Note that variables are added to :class:`Model` objects by reference.
-Therefore, after :meth:`Model.solve` is called, values of variables will be replaced with optimal values.
+Therefore, after :meth:`Model.solve` is called, the values of variables will be replaced with optimal values.

 Accessing components
 ~~~~~~~~~~~~~~~~~~~~

-You can get a list of model variables using :meth:`Model.get_variables()`
+You can get a list of model variables using the :meth:`Model.get_variables()`
-method.
+method:

 .. ipython:: python

    print(m.get_variables())

-Similarly, you can access a list of constraints using
+Similarly, you can access a list of constraints using the
-:meth:`Model.get_constraints()` method.
+:meth:`Model.get_constraints()` method:

 .. ipython:: python

    c2 = m.add_constraint(2 * x - y >= 1, name='c2')
    print(m.get_constraints())

-To access a certain constraint using its name, you can use
+To access a certain constraint using its name, you can use the
 :meth:`Model.get_constraint` method:

 .. ipython:: python